Gove warns tens of thousands of homes unsafe in wake of Awaab Ishak’s death - NewsBreak

 Asked if tens of thousands is correct, he said: “Yes, at least.

+“We know there are a significant number of properties, some of which were built in the 60s and 70s and are in poor conditions, but some of which have been poorly maintained that simply need to be properly repaired and properly maintained.”

-Gareth Swarbrick was removed as RBH’s chief executive following the highly-critical inquest into Awaab’s death.
+Gareth Swarbick was removed as RBH’s chief executive following the highly-critical inquest into Awaab’s death.

 Mr Gove told BBC Breakfast: “I’m going to Rochdale later today in order to talk to them and talk to others about the situation there.
 But my view at the moment is this organisation does not deserve to get this additional funding.”